wasmCloud/wasmcloud-dev-site/content/app-dev/a2a/_index.en.md

 ### Using the Actor Core API

-All actors in the wasmCloud ecosystem are capable of making calls to other actors.
-The wasmCloud host runtime allows for security plugins which can potentially _deny_ the invocation, but all compiled actors can access the RPC code.
-The function call for invoking an actor accepts a string, which can be any one of the 3 actor identification methods (wasmCloud can figure type which one by examining the string).
+All actors in the wasmcloud ecosystem are capable of making calls to other actors.
+The wasmcloud host runtime allows for security plugins which can potentially _deny_ the invocation, but all compiled actors can access the RPC code.
+The function call for invoking an actor accepts a string, which can be any one of the 3 actor identification methods (wasmcloud can figure type which one by examining the string).

 The following snippet of code illustrates the 3 different kinds of invocations for actor-to-actor calls (these OCI references and public keys are not real, and are used only for demonstration purposes):